roby2014/mavspec/README.md

 all_enums = false
 ```

-This will greatly reduce compile time and may slightly reduce memory footprint.
+This will greatly reduce compile time and may slightly reduce memory footprint (if you are not going to expose
+autogenerated code as a part of your library API, then Rust compiler will probably optimize away all unused pieces).

 The `all_enum` key controls which enums will be generated.
 By default, only MAVLink enums required for selected messages
 will be generated.
 Set `all_enums = true` to generate all enums.
 If `messages` key is not specified, then `all_enums`
 won't have any effect.

-Build MAVLink bindings in your `build.rs`:
+Update your `build.rs`:

 ```rust
 use std::env::var;